ibyteprettyhard/containers/README.md

-This repo houses the building of Docker containers
+# Container Repo.
+Used for the storage of Dockerfiles.
+Sensitive files have been .gitignored